Michael-Enoch/easybank-landing-page/README.md

-This project is landing page that makes banking easy
+This project is a landing page that makes banking easy